sharmaharjeet92/scripts/README.md

 # scripts
-This contains scripts that I have created during my day to day work
+This contains scripts that I have created to ease my day to day work